Secure Passwords: Practical Developer Guide

 - KeePassXC — A fully offline, open-source password manager.
 Perfect for users who prefer local-only storage without any cloud synchronization, giving you complete control over your encrypted database file.

 - Dashlane — Feature-rich with built-in VPN and dark web monitoring capabilities.
-A good all-in-one security solution, particularly for less technical users who want comprehensive protection in a single application.
+A good all-in-one security solution, particularly for less technical users who want broad protection in a single application.

 Two-Factor Authentication: The Essential Second Layer